spacecheese/bluez_peripheral/docs/source/services.rst

 Error Handling
 ^^^^^^^^^^^^^^
 Attribute getters/ setters may raise one of a set of :ref:`legal exceptions<legal-errors>` to signal specific conditions to bluez.
-Avoid thowing custom exceptions in attribute accessors, since these will not be presented to a user and bluez will not know how to interpret them.
-Aditionally any exceptions thrown **must** derive from :py:class:`dbus_next.DBusError`.
+Avoid throwing custom exceptions in attribute assessors, since these will not be presented to a user and bluez will not know how to interpret them.
+Additionally any exceptions thrown **must** derive from :py:class:`dbus_next.DBusError`.

 .. _legal-errors: